To provide opportunities for the betterment of the community through collaboration, networking and the promotion of volunteerism.

 President Melissa Bottorf, PA Link to Aging & Disability Resource Centers

-At Large Jennifer Eisenhuth, Strawberry Fields
+2nd VP Jennifer Eisenhuth, Strawberry Fields

 At Large Cori Kalupson, Juniper Village at Brookline

-At Large Marissa Vicere, Jana Marie Foundation
+At Large Marisa Vicere, Jana Marie Foundation

 The CCCHS accomplishes the work of the organization entirely through the power of volunteers.
 Our standing committees are designed to meet the needs of our members by carrying out a variety of specified functions, programs, and programs.
 Each committee consists of at least one board member and interested individuals.
 Volunteers are welcomed and encouraged to join a committee.